acherm/acherm.github.io/_posts/2025-01-22-DeepSeekR1WorstThanGPT2InChess.md

 The very recent, state-of-art, open-weights model DeepSeek R1 is breaking the 2025 news, excellent in many benchmarks, with a new integrated, end-to-end, reinforcement learning approach to large language model (LLM) training.
 I am personally very excited about this model, and I've been working on it in the last few days, confirming that DeepSeek R1 is on-par with GPT-o for several tasks.
 Yet, we are in 2025, and DeepSeek R1 is worse in chess than a specific version of GPT-2, released in...
 2020.
-I will provide some evidence in this post, based on qualitative analysis and quantitative analysis.
+I will provide some evidence in this post, based on qualitative and quantitative analysis.
 I will discuss my hypotheses on why DeepSeek R1 may be terrible in chess, and what it means for the future of LLMs.